 The extent to which a facility is readily approachable and usable by individuals with disabilities, particularly such areas as the personnel office, worksite and public areas.

 When talking about places with accommodations for people with disabilities, use the term “accessible” rather than “disabled” or “handicapped”: An accessible parking space.

 For more information, refer to the National Clearinghouse on Disability and Exchange.

-Acronym refers to a type of abbreviation formed from the initial letters or the major parts of a compound term and pronounced as a single word acronyms and capitalizing them. acronyms do not stand for proper nouns and should not be capitalized in their written-out forms.
+Acronym refers to a type of abbreviation formed from the initial letters or the major parts of a compound term and pronounced as a single word.
+Acronyms do not stand for proper nouns and should not be capitalized in their written-out forms.
 The acronym ATM, for example, is “automatic teller machine,” DVD is “digital versatile discs,” CD is “certificate of deposit” or “compact disc,” PI is “private investigator,” APB is “all-points bulletin,” UHF is “ultra-high frequency,” and so on.
 Also, see initialism.

 Use abbreviations only for “Ave.,” “Blvd.” and “St.” and only with a numbered address: 301 Platt Blvd.
 All other road names—way, alley, court, place, drive, lane, road, terrace and so on—should be spelled out.

 Spell out and capitalize when part of a formal street name without a number: Platt Boulevard.

 Lowercase and spell out when used alone or with more than one street name: Platt and Dartmouth boulevards.

 All similar words (alley, drive, place, terrace, etc.) are always spelled out.
 Capitalize when part of a formal name without a number; lowercase when used alone or with two or more names.